 - a.
 Clean and undamaged - b.
-Identifiable do not use if unsure of identity - c.
+Identifiable do not use if unsure of identity do not assume - c.
 Strength and form correspond to label - d.
 Blister strips check strip for manufacturer's expiry date and do not use if date has passed